TassianaMilka/Project-Write/Write text/Arduino/README.md

 # Programming Languages

--The most widely used programming languages are c and c++.They are similar in terms of how they are designed to Programming Languages

 -The most widely used programming languages are c and c++.
 They are similar in terms of how they are designed to hold the at arduino.